The Applied Behavior Analysis Master of Science online program offers candidates a pathway to becoming a board certified behavior analyst.

 Career Outlook and Skills of a Behavior Analyst

-With increased screening and resources made available patients and families are seeing an increased demand for professionals trained in successful strategies and treatments utilizing applied behavior analysis.
-BCBA’s will utilize research based functional behavior assessment methods to treat various populations in areas of education, social/emotional learning, substance abuse treatments and more.
+With increased screening and resources made available, patients and families are seeing an increased demand for professionals trained in successful strategies and treatments utilizing applied behavior analysis.
+Board-Certified Behavior Analyst's (BCBA) will utilize research-based functional behavior assessment methods to treat various populations in areas of education, social/emotional learning, substance abuse treatments, and more.

 Potential employers will seek candidates with training in: